-GitHub for Slack: Are you on the GitHub Developer, Team, or Business plan?
-This app is for you!
+GitHub for Slack: Are you on the GitHub Developer, Team or Business subscription?
+Then this app is for you!

-Review the permissions the app needs to access, and click Continue to allow.
+Review the permissions the app needs to access and then click Continue to allow.

-The GitHub app makes it easy to customize what gets posted in Slack.
-You can subscribe to activity that's relevant for the whole channel to see, and unsubscribe from other types that are less helpful.
-Certain activities will notify you in Slack by default, while some others won't:
+The GitHub app makes it easy to customise what gets posted in Slack.
+You can subscribe to activity that’s relevant for the whole channel to see and unsubscribe from other types that are less helpful.
+Certain activities will notify you in Slack by default, while some others won’t: